1958 conclave: Balloting

 The cardinals were required to set the starting date of the conclave between the 15th and 18th days following the death of the pope, no earlier than 24 October and no later than 27 October.
 On 11 October, they set 25 October for its opening.
 The conclave was held from 25 to 28 October at the Sistine Chapel in the Vatican.
 The voting patterns during the conclave were hard to establish, but some information was consistently reported.
 Identified as a group with a particular interest, the French cardinals were thought to seek greater independence from Rome, and Stefan Wyszynski of Poland was thought to be their ally.
 Several of the French also knew that Roncalli, as nuncio in Paris, had been influential in the careers.
 Roncalli himself had learned that he had many supporters in conversations with other cardinals before the conclave began.
 One newspaper reported that Cardinal Pierre-Marie Gerlier of Lyon, asked whom the French cardinals supported as he entered the conclave, said "Roncalli".
 Giovanni Montini (later Pope Paul VI), a longtime curia official who had recently become Archbishop of Milan, consistently received two votes even though he was not yet a cardinal.
+The rules of Pius XII, which were published in 1945 (see Vatican website), ended the signatures and codes that were used in one form or another since paper ballots were first used in the 12th century to prevent anyone from casting the deciding vote for himself.
+The 1958 conclave was the first time in papal history where the written ballots were totally secret, containing only the name of the candidate for whom a vote was cast.

 There was no ballot on the first day.
 Four ballots on the second day proved inconclusive.
 Both times, the smoke signals that reported the results of the morning and afternoon ballots appeared white at first, leading to some excited false reports that the election was over.
 The official responsible for arrangements outside the conclave notified the cardinals that the color of the smoke had been misread and provided them with "smoke torches from a fireworks factory".
 The third day's four ballots again failed to select a pope, and there was no confusion about the color of the smoke.
 Requests from a doctor inside the conclave for medical records suggested several cardinals were ill.
 It took a few ballots for supporters of Lercaro, "who was known to favor a simplified liturgy in local languages", and "the aggressively sententious" Siri to recognize they could not garner the necessary 35 votes.
 The deadlock that then developed between Roncalli and Agagianian led Cardinal Eugène Tisserant, the dean of the College of Cardinals, to suggest Masella as a compromise candidate without success.
 Roncalli later said that his name and Agagianian's "went up and down like two chickpeas in boiling water".
 Black smoke reported the ninth and tenth ballots were inconclusive on 28 October at 11:10 am.